Military-Historical Guide to the San Francisco Bay Area and Northern California

 SS Red Oak Victory AK-235 in the SVSM Gallery

 - USS Potomac – President Roosevelt’s yacht that was built as a coast guard cutter and then converted to a yacht in 1936 and used until 1945 in that capacity.
-Guided tours are available, check their site for the schedules.
+Currently closed to visitors since the pandemic, but check their website for possible tours.
 Located near Oakland’s Jack London Square. – (~15 minutes)

 - Lightship WLV-605 Relief – Lightship built in the 1950s.
-Guided tours are available, check their site for the schedules.
+Currently closed to visitors since the pandemic, but check their website for possible tours.
 Located near Oakland’s Jack London Square. – (~15 minutes)

 - Mare Island Shipyard – Vietnam era PBR MkII patrol boat and USS LCS(L)-102 are the main attractions, as well as various old guns and missiles.
 The shipyard building slips, dry docks, cranes and buildings are visible.
-In addition an ex-USS Crescent City APA-21 and sometimes a decommissioned USS Tripoli LPH-10 are berthed on its territory – Located in Vallejo – (~40 minutes).
+Located in Vallejo – (~40 minutes).